MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/file-plan-manager.md

 ## Import retention labels into your file plan

-In file plan, you can bulk-import new retention labels, and use the same method bulk-modify existing retention labels.
+In file plan, you can bulk-import new retention labels, and use the same method to bulk-modify existing retention labels.

 To import new retention labels and modify existing retention labels: